US STOCKS-Wall St falls from latest records; auto sales soft

 * Auto sales fall short of expectations

-NEW YORK, March 3 U.S. stocks fell on Tuesday after a weak auto sales report pulled the Dow and S&P back from their latest records and the Nasdaq dipped below 5,000 the day after scaling the milestone level for the first time in 15 years.
+NEW YORK, March 3 U.S. stocks fell on Tuesday, as the Dow and S&P retreated from their latest records and the Nasdaq dipped below 5,000 after scaling the milestone level for the first time in 15 years.

 For the second year in a row, tough winter weather slowed U.S. vehicle sales in February, with several major automakers missing analysts' projections and dampening bullish expectations.

-The Nasdaq decline was led by Microsoft Corp while Visa Inc weighed most on the Dow.
-Seagate Technology and Micron Technology were the worst performers in the S&P 500.
+Citigroup edged up 0.6 percent to $53.83 after it agreed to sell its consumer finance unit OneMain Financial Holdings Inc to subprime lender Springleaf Holdings Inc for $4.25 billion in cash.
+Springleaf shares surged 36.5 percent to $48.13.

-Mylan Inc fell 4.5 percent to $55.26 after the generic drug maker gave its 2015 outlook and said it may look for another acquisition after just completing a purchase of some of some overseas Abbott Laboratories' businesses last week.
+Mylan Inc fell 3.3 percent to $55.98.
+The generic drug maker gave its 2015 outlook and said it may look for another acquisition after completing a deal for some of Abbott Laboratories' non-U.S. businesses just last week.

 * Indexes down: Dow 0.55 pct, S&P 0.43 pct, Nasdaq 0.32 pct (Adds details, comments, updates prices)